Christine D'Clario

-Christine D'Clario (September 7, 1982) is an American Christian music singer, songwriter and worship leader, who plays contemporary worship music primarily for a Spanish-speaking audience.
-She has released seven albums: six in the Spanish-language and one in the English-language, Christine D'Clario (2005), Solo tú... lo único que quiero (2008), De Vuelta al Jardín (2011), Más Profundo and Deeper (2013), Eterno Live (2015), and Emanuel (2018).
+Christine D'Clario (born September 7, 1982) is an American Christian music singer, songwriter and worship leader, who plays contemporary worship music primarily for a Spanish-speaking audience.
+She has released eight albums: six in the Spanish-language and one in the English-language, Christine D'Clario (2005), Solo tú... lo único que quiero (2008), De Vuelta al Jardín (2011), Más Profundo and Deeper (2013), Eterno Live (2015), and Emanuel (2018).
 D'Clario has been nominated for two GMA Dove Awards.

-Early and personal life
+Early life

 Christine D'Clario was born on September 7, 1982, in Yonkers, New York.
 After the death of her father, she moved to Puerto Rico with her mother's family when she was seven years old.
 She is fluent in English and Spanish.
 Years later she moved to Orlando, Florida to attend college at Full Sail University, while there she was mentored by William McDowell.

+Personal life

 She is currently residing in Dallas, Texas, with her husband Carlos Caban and their children Ian Anthony Caban (April 12, 2017) and Kenzi Evangelina Caban (September 4, 2018).